hanwenzhu/blueprint-gen/README.md

 *This is a quick demo for a new blueprint tool for Lean.
 It is currently completely in proof-of-concept stage.*

-blueprint-gen is a tool for generating the blueprint directly from Lean.
+Blueprint-gen is a tool for generating the blueprint data of a Lean project directly from Lean.

-Nodes in the blueprint consist of theorems and definitions.
+The blueprint is a high-level plan of a Lean project, consisting of a series of nodes (theorems and definitions) and the dependency relations between them.
+The purpose of blueprint-gen is to make it easier to write the blueprint by directly referencing nodes in Lean.

 Nodes are declared in Lean by the `@[blueprint]` tag.

-You may input the nodes defined in Lean using the `\inputleannode{name}` command.
+In the blueprint LaTeX, you may input these nodes using the `\inputleannode{name}` command, or input entire modules using the `\inputleanmodule{Module}` command.

-For example, if in the `Example.lean` module of the `Example` library, we have:
+This tool is built directly on top of [leanblueprint](https://github.com/PatrickMassot/leanblueprint).

+## Example

+Consider the following `MyNat` API:

 ```lean
 /-! # Natural numbers -/